Bennykillua/Getting-started-in-Technical-Writing/CONTRIBUTING.md

 1. Update the README.md
 2. Create the pull request and explain your changes.
 We'll merge it in or reply as quickly as possible.

+## How to contribute

+Learn how to make a [contribution](https://github.com/Bennykillua/Getting-started-in-Technical-Writing/blob/main/Contribute%20by%20Forking.md)

 # Code of Conduct

 ## Our Pledge